-In September 2018, we received a civil investigative demand ("CID") from the Department of Justice ("DOJ") requesting certain documents and information related to our sales and marketing of NUPLAZID.
-We are cooperating with the DOJ's request.
-Responding to the CID will require considerable resources and no assurance can be given as to the timing or outcome of the DOJ's investigation.
+In September 2018, we received a civil investigative demand (CID) from the Department of Justice (DOJ) requesting certain documents and information related to our sales and marketing of NUPLAZID.
+We have cooperated with the DOJ's request since that time.
+In October 2020, the DOJ advised us that it had concluded its investigation of us and would not be taking any further action related to the CID at this time.
+As such, DOJ advised us that it does not need to respond further to the CID.